rayshee254/PLP-FINAL-PROJECT/README.md

 ## 🎤 AI Audio Processor

-This project uses OpenAI's Whisper and Hugging Face Transformers to transcribe and summarize audio files.
-The output is displayed in the browser and can be downloaded as a neatly formatted PDF.
+This project uses OpenAI's Whisper for high-accuracy speech-to-text and Hugging Face Transformers (like DistilBART) for summarization.
+It is perfectly suited for students and professionals to record lectures, meetings, or any audio, and instantly receive a full transcript and a concise AI-generated summary.

 ---